 On the whole, I loved it.
 I would definitely read more by Lillie Lainoff, so I’m excited to see what she writes next.
 I think readers who enjoy historical fiction like THE RING AND THE CROWN by Melissa de la Cruz will love this one.

 Profanity/Crude Language Content

 Brief profanity in French used infrequently.

 Kissing between boy and girl.
 References to girls’ reputations and the harm that rumors about them being taken advantage of or being caught in a romantic position could do.
 References to an assault that happened before the story began.

-Tania and her sisters in arms are trained in fencing.
+Tania and her sisters in arms take lessons in fencing.
 Some situations of peril occur.
 Some brief battle violence, no graphic injuries.

 References to social drinking at parties and dinners.

 Note: This post contains affiliate links, which do not cost you anything to use, but which help support this blog.
 I received a free copy of this book in exchange for my honest review.